Credit Suisse expects Swiss IPO market to rebound in 2016

-ZURICH Credit Suisse CSGN.VX expects the market for initial public offerings in Switzerland to rebound next following an unexpectedly slow 2015, the Swiss lender's head of domestic investment banking said on Tuesday.
+ZURICH Dec 8 Credit Suisse expects the market for initial public offerings in Switzerland to rebound next following an unexpectedly slow 2015, the Swiss lender's head of domestic investment banking said on Tuesday.

 After an IPO-heavy 2014, jitters over emerging markets as well as private equity groups having fewer firms left to list dampened demand for IPOs in Europe this year.

-Cosmo Pharmaceuticals' (COPN.S) subsidiary Cassiopea (SKIN.S) and telecoms firm Sunrise (SRCG.S) have been the only IPOs in the Swiss market so far this year.
+Cosmo Pharmaceuticals' subsidiary Cassiopea and telecoms firm Sunrise have been the only IPOs in the Swiss market so far this year.

 "It's been a bit lighter than we expected this year in terms of IPOs, unlike next year," Credit Suisse's head of investment banking for Switzerland, Marco Illy, said at a media event.
 "Next year we expect a total of four or five IPOs."